crystal-ruby/pages/soml/syntax.md

 ### Code generation and scope

 Compiling generates two results simultaneously.
-The more obvious code for a function, but also an object structure of classes etc that capture the declarations.
+The more obvious is code for a function, but also an object structure of classes etc that capture the declarations.
 To understand the code part better the register abstraction should be studied, and to understand the object structure the runtime.